-Note: a) No sine bar should be used to set off angles greater than 450, as beyond this angle, the errors b) Slip gauges should be kept beneath the setting roller attached to the end which is with taper shape but not beneath the hinge roller.
+Note: a) No sine bar should be used to set off angles greater than 450, as beyond this angle, the errors due to the centre distance of rollers, and slip gauges, being in error are much magnified. b) Slip gauges should be kept beneath the setting roller attached to the end which is with taper shape but not beneath the hinge roller.
 This is to enable the slip gauges not to hit the bottom surface of sine bar.